Do you need public liability insurance for a charity event?

 In either of these instances, injuries caused to a visitor could lead to legal action.
 Despite the fact the event is a charity function, we are living in a no-win no-fee environment where individuals are more willing to put forward a claim.

 If this were to happen, having public liability insurance in place for your event will protect you.
 You will be covered for the legal costs of defending you and your event.
 This includes any settlement should the accident be deemed your fault.
+It may also be a good idea to ask anyone selling or exhibiting at your event to have their own Stallholder Insurance in place too.

 It’s likely that you’ll be hosting your charity fundraiser at a third-party venue.
 This could be a council-owned facility or one that is privately owned.